-In a VCI-based architecture, all initiators and targets must be indexed.
+In a VCI-based architecture, all initiators must be indexed.
+Targets are identified by their assigned address space segment.
+However, for simplification purposes, we'll also give an index to the targets.
 Index space for targets is different from index space for initiators.